cfpb/design-system/docs/pages/expandables.md

   collapsed expandable, so use good judgement in deciding which information to hide.
 Non-javaScript users should default to the expanded state.
 Otherwise, the default state (expanded or collapsed) will depend on the circumstance.
+research: >-
-research: "### Google Tag Manager
+  ### Google Tag Manager

   Below is a list of items that Digital Analytics references in the tag that captures expandables.

-  #### TAG ITEMS
+  #### Tag items

   **Category:** Page Interaction (hardcoded)

   **Action:** Dropdown (hardcoded)

   **Label:** where {{element}} = element clicked